SERVIR/AppTemplate2022/README.md

   conda env create -f environment.yml
 ```

-* Create data.json Copy and paste the json object below into the file, then edit the values.
+* Create data.json in the root directory.
+Copy and paste the json object below into the file, then edit the values.

 ```json
 {